base-cms/base-cms/packages/website-nextjs-starter/README.md

-# Base NextJS Website Starter Kit
+# BaseCMS NextJS Website Starter Kit
 Assume everything in this folder is either cloned to start a _new_ repository for a site.
 Or it is somehow generated using a CLI command (similar to Ember).
 For example: `nextjs-website new officer`.
 For now we'll pretend the command was run.

 # Files